cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq-2019.md

 The goal of this hands-on session is to perform some basic tasks in the analysis of ChIP-seq data.
 The first step includes an short read alignment for a small subset of raw reads.
-We will align raw sequencing data to the mouse genome using Bowtie and then we will manipulate the SAM output in order to visualise the alignment on the *IGV* browser.
+We will align raw sequencing data to the mouse genome using Bowtie2 and then we will manipulate the SAM output in order to visualise the alignment on the *IGV* browser.
 Then based on these aligned reads we will find enriched regions using the peak caller *MACS*.
 We will then perform functional annotation and motif analysis on the predicted binding